The Little Matchgirl (2006 film): Differences from source material

 The story's popularity far exceeded Andersen's original intention, which was to call immediate attention to the plight of Europe's suffering children.
 The differences between the Disney version and the original Andersen text are minor.
 The setting was moved from the author's native Denmark to Russia; Allers noted that the story was non-specific about location, and Saint Petersburg would allow for beautiful scenery and was associated with snow and harsh winters.
 The storytelling also leaves out the girl's cruel and overbearing father and the death of her grandmother, although the latter is implied at the end.
 Disney executives objected to the sad ending, so happier endings were tried, but ultimately rejected.

 Production

 Allers and Hahn previously were involved in Disney animated films such as The Little Mermaid, Beauty and the Beast, Aladdin, and The Lion King.
-This short, which was originally intended for the scrapped Fantasia 2006, also represents Disney's final use of its CAPS system in animation.
+This short, which was originally intended for the scrapped Fantasia 2006 film (the sequel to the 1940 animated film Fantasia and it's 1999 sequel Fantasia 2000), also officially represents Disney's final use of its CAPS system in animation, in the animated short film project, and also in the animated media production project.